-Our revenue in South America markets increased by approximately HK\$5,020,000 or 71.3% to approximately HK\$12,065,000 for the year from HK\$7,045,000 last year.
+Our revenue in South America markets increased by approximately HK\$537,000 or 4.5% to approximately HK\$12,602,000 for the year from HK\$12,065,000 last year.

-Most South America countries have recovered from the negative impact of the pandemic.
-Overall, the Group recorded an increase in sales in Panama, Chile, Honduras, Guatemala, Paraguay, Bolivia, Nicaragua, and Peru; however sales orders in Argentina, Ecuador, Costa Rica and Uruguay for toy car products and outdoor game products in ODM business decreased.
+South America's economies held up well in 2022 despite the outbreak of Russia-Ukraine war and global interest rate hikes.
+The region's economy expanded by nearly 4% in 2022, employment recovered strongly, and the service sector rebounded from the negative impact brought about by the pandemic.
+Overall, the Group recorded an increase in sales in Panama, Argentina, Chile, Honduras, Ecuador, Peru, Uruguay and Dominican Republic; however, sales orders in Costa Rica, Guatemala, Paraguay, Bolivia, Nicaragua decreased.
 As a whole, our revenue in South American markets recorded an increase.